Ashley Peacock: 1995–2010

 On their first wedding anniversary in December 2005, Claire tells Ashley that she is pregnant.
 Their son Thomas is born on 17 July 2006.
 Around the same time, Matt contacts Ashley and demands access to Joshua.
-Ashley refuses and the matter goes to court.
-Eventually, Claire persuades Ashley to make Matt an offer of limited access which he accepts but ends up delivering Claire's baby when she goes into labour and congratulates Ashley on becoming a father himself.
+Ashley refuses, and the matter goes to court.
+Eventually, Claire persuades Ashley to make Matt an offer of limited access, which he accepts, but ends up delivering Claire's baby when she goes into labour and congratulates Ashley on becoming a father himself.
 Ashley supports Claire when she suffers from post-natal depression and is sectioned after trying to kill Thomas.
-Ashley stands by Claire during her ordeal and they reconcile when she is allowed home.
+Ashley stands by Claire during her ordeal, and they reconcile when she is allowed home.

-In October 2006, Ashley is devastated when Fred dies of a stroke.
-Fred was due to marry Bev Unwin (Susie Blake) but visited his former lover, Audrey's, house.
-Although Ashley swore that Fred and Audrey were not having an affair, not everyone believed him.
-Ashley had to cope with losing his father and people gossiping about why Fred had been at Audrey's house.
-Ashley blamed Audrey for Fred's death because she told him that she loved him and wished he was marrying her instead of Bev.
-Ashley is comforted by Claire who suggests that they rename their son Freddie, in Fred's honour.
-Ashley takes over the running of his father's shop.